Danwakeem/loopback-next/docs/site/HasMany-relation.md

 ## Defining a HasMany Relation

-The first relation type we have available is the `hasMany` relation which operates by constraining the target repository by the foreign key property on its associated model.
 Model relations in LoopBack 4 are defined by having a decorator on a designated relational property.
+This section describes how to define a `hasMany` relation at the model level using the `hasMany` decorator.
+The relation constrains the target repository by the foreign key property on its associated model.

 The definition of the `hasMany` relation is inferred by using the `hasMany` decorator.
 The decorator takes in the target model class constructor and optionally a custom foreign key to store the relation metadata.
 The decorator logic also designates the relation type and tries to infer the foreign key on the target model (or `keyTo` in the relation metadata) default value (source model name appended with `id` in camel case, also used in LoopBack 3).
 It also calls `property.array()` to ensure that the type of the property is inferred properly as an array of the target model instances.

 The decorated property name is used as the relation name and stored as part of the source model definition's relation metadata.
 The following example shows how to define a `hasMany` relation on a source model `Customer`.

 {% include code-caption.html content="/src/models/customer.model.ts" %}